GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

   ![keep-your-account-secure-next](assets/images/onboarding/po-non-se/keep-your-account-secure-next.png)

     5. Scan the QR code on your computer screen and click **Next**.
-Your TechPass account gets activated and linked to the authenticator app.
+Your TechPass account gets activated and linked to the Authenticator app.

   ![after-scanning-qr-code](assets/images/onboarding/po-non-se/after-scanning-qr-code.png)